ceceliacreates/ballot-cure/README.md

 For additional security, we could require the user enter a PIN that we validate on our API before updating.

-Currently, the `HTTP.fileUpload()` function returns an empty object, but in future versions we could use the `POST` request response to confirm the upload was successfule for the user.
+Currently, the `HTTP.fileUpload()` function returns an empty object, but in future versions we could use the `POST` request response to confirm the upload was successful for the user.

 ## Building our native application